MostAwesomeDude/construct/docs/bitwise.rst

 * Non-nestable - BitStructs are not nestable/stackable; writing something
   like ``BitStruct("foo", BitStruct("bar", Octet("spam")))`` will not work.
 You
   can use regular Structs inside BitStructs.
+* BitStructs are embeddable.

+  .. seealso:: The :func:`~construct.macros.EmbeddedBitStruct` macro.

 * Byte-Aligned - The total size of the elements of a BitStruct must be a multiple of 8 (due to alignment issues)
 * Pointers and OnDemand - Do not place Pointers or OnDemands inside